ahryho/psychoGxE/code/methylation/README.md

     - `lmem_svs_pcs_smoke`: controlling for sex, age, BMI, MDD, SVs derived from DNAm, genotype PCs, and smoking score
 - `02-dma`: script for identification of DMPs and DMRs, and gene set enrichment analysis using rGREAT
 - `03_additional_statistics`: additional calculations

+### Results

+The results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/methylation/`